 DefinitionThis section has been translated automatically.

-Dandruff formation has a high diagnostic value because it represents an underlying pathogenic process.
-The type of desquamation allows statements about the type, duration, acuteity and stage of the pathogenic process.
+Scaling has a high diagnostic value because it represents an underlying pathogenic process.
+The type of scaling allows conclusions to be drawn about the type, duration, acuity and floor of the pathogenic process.

 Clinical pictureThis section has been translated automatically.